In Florida, laws on regulation and licensing of veterinarians can be found in Chapter 474, Title 32 of Florida statutes.

 m) Fraud in the collection of fees from consumers or any person, agency, or organization paying fees to practitioners.

 n) Attempting to restrict competition in the field of veterinary medicine other than for the protection of the public.
+However, this provision shall not apply to testimony made in good faith at a hearing or other proceeding in which the subject is the revocation of a license or a lesser penalty.

 o) Fraud, deceit, negligence, incompetency, or misconduct, in or related to the practice of veterinary medicine.